- Grant Recipient

 The Longwood Society for Historic Preservation

 Camp Upton was established at this site in Yaphank, NY, in 1917.
 The camp covered an expansive area and consisted of several different buildings.
 The men of the 77th Infantry Division were trained for combat here before being sent to Europe to aid the Allied Forces during World War I. After the war the camp closed and was abandoned, but this was far from the end for Camp Upton.
 As world tensions began to escalate once again, the United States mobilized for the possibility of a second world war.
 Camp Upton was reopened in the early 1940s and served as a Draft Center to train men registered with the Selective Service.

 After the conclusion of World War II, Camp Upton served as the site for the Brookhaven National Laboratory, built in 1947.
-This cutting edge facility, which still exists today, was established as a center for the study of physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
+This cutting edge facility, which still existed as of 2019, was established as a center for the study of physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
 The Laboratory employs nearly 3,000 scientists, engineers, and support staff plus an additional 4,000 visiting researchers from around the world.

 According to the Brookhaven National Laboratory website, when the United States entered World War I, large forces would be needed to fight overseas, but a standing army was non-existent.
 It was decided that sixteen cantonments would be erected across the country to train the New York area inductees.
 The proposed army base was to be named Camp Upton, after Civil War figure Major General Emery Upton.
 The recruits who arrived at Upton came from New York, New Jersey and Connecticut, representing twenty-five or more national backgrounds and all walks of life.
 In all, some 40,000 men would spend some part of their military service at Upton.